 Low-Carb Zucchini and Green Chile Breakfast Casserole (Video)

 This Low-Carb Zucchini and Green Chile Breakfast Casserole is so delicious, I’d even buy zucchini to make it!
-And this tasty breakfast is low-carb, Keto, low-glycemic, gluten-free, meatless, and South Beach Diet Phase One!
-Use the Diet-Type Index to find more recipes like this one.
+And this tasty low-carb breakfast is also Keto, low-glycemic, and gluten-free.
+Use Breakfast Recipes to find more recipes like this one.

 Watch the video to see if you’d like to make